g30r93g/gb-address-sampler/readme.md

 ### ⚠️ [WIP] `POST /v1/sample/postcodes`

-⚠️ This is planned for a future release
+⚠️ This is planned for a future release.
+Currently returns `405`.

 This route requests a sample of addresses within postcode areas.